Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Delta-matroids

 For a delta-matroid $D$ with element $e$,

 Although this was surely known to Bouchet, we cannot find an explicit statement in his work.
 However, details may be found in~\cite[Lemma~19]{MR3191496}.

 If the cardinalities of the feasible sets in a delta-matroid all have the same parity, then the delta-matroid is \emph{even}.
-In~\cite{MR1845490} it was shown that $Z$ is a tight 2-matroid if and only if $D(Z)$ is an even delta-matroid.
+In~\cite{MR1845490} it was shown that $D$ is an even delta-matroid if and only if $Z_{[2]}(D)$ is tight.

 More recently, in~\cite{MR3191496} Brijder and Hoogeboom established the relationship between tight 3-matroids and vf-safe delta-matroids.
-Following Bouchet~\cite{MM1zbMATH01116184}, given a multimatroid $Z=(U,\Omega,r)$ and a subset $A$ of its elements, we define $Z[A]$ to be the multimatroid $(A,\Omega',r')$ so that
+Following Bouchet~\cite{MM1zbMATH01116184}, given a multimatroid $Z:=(U,\Omega,r)$ and a subset $A$ of its elements, we define $Z[A]$ to be the multimatroid $(A,\Omega',r')$ so that